 - Prevent the risks associated with conflicts of interest.

-- Highlight advertisements with a note which allows them to be identified (advertisement, advert, partners etc.
+- Highlight advertisements with a note which allows them to be identified (advertisement, advert, partners, sponsored post, etc.)

-- And, as far as possible, graphically separate the advertisement from the rest of the content.
+- And, as much as possible, graphically separate the advertisement from the rest of the content.

 In the website being checked: